 The catalytic converters act on HC, CO, and NOx.
-Replacement parts must be original Honda parts or equivalents.
+Replacement parts must be original Honda parts or their equivalents.

 The catalytic converters must operate at a high temperature for the chemical reactions to take place.
 They can set on fire any combustible materials that come near them.
 Park your motorcycle away from high grasses, dry leaves, or other flammables.

 Defective catalytic converters contribute to air pollution, and can impair your engine's performance.
 Follow these guidelines to protect your motorcycle's catalytic converters.

 - Always use unleaded petrol.
-Even a small amount of leaded petrol can contaminate the catalyst metals, making the catalytic converters ineffective. - Keep the engine tuned-up. - Have your motorcycle diagnosed and replaced if it is misfiring, backfiring, stalling or otherwise not running properly.
+Even a small amount of leaded petrol can contaminate the catalyst metals, making the catalytic converters ineffective. - Keep the engine in good running condition.
+A poorly running engine can cause the catalytic converter to overheat causing damage to the converter or the motorcycle. - If your engine is misfiring, backfiring, stalling, or otherwise not running properly, stop riding and turn off the engine.
+Have your motorcycle serviced as soon as possible.